-Hygienic Laboratory Influenza Surveillance Testing
+Hygienic Laboratory Influenza Surveillance Testing2018-2019 Testing Guidance

-- Laboratories that perform rapid tests should submit positive specimens to SHL for confirmation until one specimen is confirmed because point of care “rapid” tests have a poor Positive Predictive Value during times of low prevalence.
+- Laboratories that perform rapid tests should submit positive specimens to SHL for confirmation until one specimen is confirmed because point of care “rapid” tests have a poor positive predictive value during times of low prevalence.
 Confirmation via molecular testing can help to interpret rapid test performance and indicate when results are more reliable.

 - Hospitalized in-patients with influenza-like illness without other apparent cause;